 The Venture X card offers up to $100 to cover the cost of a Global Entry or TSA PreCheck application, but so does the Venture card.
 Because of this, I already have Global Entry membership, and it’s not set to expire for three more years.
 Furthermore, a lot of other cards offer Global Entry and TSA PreCheck application reimbursement, so if you’ve already utilized that perk through another card, or if you already paid for membership out of pocket, this perk doesn’t help to offset the cost of the card – not for several more years, at least.

 Authorized user benefits

-In my case, this is enticing as it means my husband can enjoy the same great travel benefits and protections as me, even if we aren’t traveling together.
-Maybe in your case you have kids in college who travel often, and you want to offer them some extra travel perks and protections.
+In my case, this is enticing as it means my husband can enjoy the same great travel benefits as me.
+Maybe in your case you have kids in college who travel often, and you want to offer them some extra travel perks.
 Because there are no extra annual fees to worry about, adding trusted users to your account not only helps you to earn rewards more quickly, but it can potentially save you and your authorized users money.

 Cell phone protection